roryprimrose/ModelBuilder/README.md

 - GuidValueGenerator
 - IPAddressValueGenerator
 - LastNameValueGenerator
-- MailinatorEmailValueGenerator **(NOTE: This generator is not included in DefaultBuildStrategy by default)**
+- MailinatorEmailValueGenerator **(NOTE: This generator is not included in DefaultBuildConfiguration by default)**
 - NumericValueGenerator
 - PhoneValueGenerator
 - PostCodeValueGenerator